-Inflammation is your body’s response to any microbial, autoimmune, physical insilts, or metabolic, and that includes but not limited to [physical trauma, and burns.
-Your white blood cells are the first responders to sites of your infected or injured area.
+Inflammation is your body’s response to any microbial, autoimmune, physical insists, or metabolic, and that includes but not limited to [physical trauma, and burns.
+Your white blood cells are the first respondents to sites of your infected or injured area.
 Think about when your back starts to feel pain, what’s happening is that your targeted area can possibly turn red and might get a little puffy.

 That’s your inflammation at work, and your immune system comes into the picture to protect and fight off any viruses or bacteria that is there.
 It’s your savior in other terms.
 But when its it bad?

 Imagine if you kept doing the same activities that caused you to gave back pain, you’re eventually going to get a constant pain that comes back day in and day out.
 You’re not giving your body enough time to rest(but not the sit back in your seat and relax type), the type where you’re not getting enough rest in between your workouts or hard day at work.

 Your inflammation will not go down, and cause constant chronic inflammation.